Kew Gardens: History

 Some early plants came from the walled garden established by William Coys at Stubbers in North Ockendon.
 The collections grew somewhat haphazardly until the appointment of the first collector, Francis Masson, in 1771.
 Capability Brown, who became England's most renowned landscape architect, applied for the position of master gardener at Kew, and was rejected.

-In 1840, the gardens were adopted as a national botanical garden, in large part due to the efforts of the Royal Horticultural Society and its president William Cavendish.
+In 1840, the gardens were adopted as a national botanical garden, in large part due to the efforts of the Royal Horticultural Society and its president William Cavendish, 6th Duke of Devonshire.
 Under Kew's director, William Hooker, the gardens were increased to 30 hectares (75 acres) and the pleasure grounds, or arboretum, extended to 109 ha, and later to its present size of 121 ha.
 The first curator was John Smith.

 The Palm House was built by architect Decimus Burton and iron-maker Richard Turner between 1844 and 1848, and was the first large-scale structural use of wrought iron.
 It is considered "the world's most important surviving Victorian glass and iron structure".
 The structure's panes of glass are all hand-blown.
 The Temperate House, which is twice as large as the Palm House, followed later in the 19th century.
 It is now the largest Victorian glasshouse in existence.
 Kew was the location of the successful effort in the 19th century to propagate rubber trees for cultivation outside South America.

 In February 1913, the Tea House was burned down by suffragettes Olive Wharry and Lilian Lenton during a series of arson attacks in London.

 Kew Gardens lost hundreds of trees in the Great Storm of 1987.

 From 1959 to 2007, Kew Gardens had the tallest flagpole in Britain.
-Made from a single Douglas-fir from Canada, it was given to mark both the centenary of the Canadian Province of British Columbia and the bicentenary of Kew Gardens.
+Made from a single Douglas-fir from Canada, it was given to mark both the centenary of the Canadian province of British Columbia and the bicentenary of Kew Gardens.
 The flagpole was removed after damage by weather and woodpeckers made it a danger.

-In July 2003, UNESCO put the gardens on its list of World Heritage Sites. by UNESCO.
+In July 2003, UNESCO put the gardens on its list of World Heritage Sites.

-A five-year, £41 million revamp of the Temperate House was completed in May 2018.
+A five-year, £41 million, revamp of the Temperate House was completed in May 2018.
+In 2025, Kew Gardens announced that the Palm House would close for a five-year renovation in 2027.

 Five trees survive from the establishment of the botanical gardens in 1762.
 Together they are known as the 'Five Lions' and consist of: a ginkgo (Ginkgo biloba), a pagoda tree, or scholar tree (Styphnolobium japonicum), an oriental plane (Platanus orientalis), a black locust, or false acacia (Robinia pseudoacacia), and a Caucasian elm or zelkova (Zelkova carpinifolia).